Randmeer/octagon/README.md

 # octagon
-Game Engine based on PyGame
+Game Engine based on the PyGame-Library.

+Octagon was created to handle rendering for Cobalt-Quest.